Indemnification Letters can be notarized and sent in, or filled out at registration.

 b) Riders must compete on a police motorcycle of at least 1000cc, are equipped in the normal deployment configuration.
 No modification to the motorcycle for the purpose of this competition is allowed i.e., non-stock tires, exhaust modifications or engine modifications.
 Normal deployment configuration includes lights, saddlebags, rails, mirrors, and engine guards.
 If as a practice, your department removes the fork stops, and that is your normal deployment configuration, then you are allowed to compete.

-c) There will be at least five classes of motorcycles:
+c) There will be at least three classes of motorcycles:

 d) If there are more than 10 Harleys without fairings, Road King vs. Electra-glides, we will break the class into two separate classes.
 The separation will be for the Individual course only.

 e) Riders must compete in the appropriate uniform normally worn on duty including all safety equipment, including gun belt.
 A casual police or soft tactical uniform is acceptable for practice on Friday.
 All competitors must wear an approved helmet for your agency.
 The helmet must be properly fastened while on the courses, including during practice.

 f) Prior to entering the event, a rider or team will be allowed five minutes to repair or replace a motorcycle that is malfunctioning.
 Once a rider or team has begun the event, and a breakdown occurs, the competitor must notify the Rules Committee.
 The Rules committee will look at the cause of the breakdown and, possibly with the help of a mechanic, rule as to allow a re-ride or to disqualify the participants run.
 Re-rides may be allowed for breakdowns such as ignition failure, motor seizure, or a motorcycle failure out of the operators control.
 They are not allowed for clutch failure, out of gas, flat tire, damage as a result of a crash, etc.

 g) No video review dispute of penalties will be allowed.
 The judge’s rule is final.